stakater/kubestackplus-docs/content/for-administrators/how-to-guides/certificate-management/tls-certs.md

    - Requires:
      - `.spec.acme.email`: Email address for certificate lifecycle updates.
      - `.spec.acme.solvers.dns01.cloudflare.apiTokenSecretRef`: Reference to the `ExternalSecret` created earlier.

-1. **`Certificate`**:
-   - Instruct Cert-Manager to generate TLS certificates for specific DNS entries.
-   - Requires:
-     - `.spec.dnsNames`: DNS name for which this certificate will be valid.
-It can also contain wildcard names like `*.example.com` or specific names like `api.example.com`.
-     - `.spec.issuerRef.name`: Name of the issuer that this certificate will reference.
-We have created this issuer in previous steps.

 ### TemplateGroupInstance